 On April 18, 2007, Nasdaq's Board of Directors met and was presented with an update regarding discussions between Nasdaq and OMX and reviewed the strategic rationale of a combination with OMX.
-In the presentation materials provided to Nasdaq's Board of Directors by management, management presented a range of possible per-OMX Share purchase prices from SEK 180 to SEK 220 (in SEK 10 increments).
-An indicative purchase price of SEK 190 was an illustrative case chosen by management, after discussions with JPMorgan, to begin Nasdaq's Board of Directors' discussions of a potential transaction across the entire range of purchase prices presented at that meeting.
+At this meeting, Nasdaq's Board of Directors assumed a transaction price of SEK 190 per OMX Share, which was an illustrative amount presented in a range of share prices and chosen to prompt discussion.